St Petersburg travel guide

 Although the Russian capital moved to Moscow after the Revolution, St Petersburg remains the principal artistic and cultural centre of the country.
 St Petersburg is the birthplace of Russian ballet and performances by the Kirov Ballet, rivalling the Bolshoi ballet in Moscow, are shown in the historic Mariinsky Theatre.
 The magnificent green and white Winter Palace forms part of the Hermitage Museum, one of the world's greatest art galleries, and the city's foremost attraction.

-With its romantic waterways and decorative Tsarist architecture, St Petersburg is also the perfect setting for the famous 'White Nights', and the summer months of June and July are crowded with visitors who come to experience the dreamy twilight that takes the place of night in this northerly latitude, along with music festivals and cultural events.
+With its romantic waterways and decorative Tsarist architecture, St Petersburg is also the perfect setting for the famous 'White Nights', and the summer months of June and July are crowded with visitors who come to experience the dreamy twilight that takes the place of night.

 The Winter Palace and the Hermitage Museum

 The magnificent green, white and gold Winter Palace is superbly

 situated on the banks of the Neva River, a 656 foot-long (200m)

 Russian Baroque building that is the biggest and most lavishly

 decorated palace in the city.
 The palace was the official residence

 of the tsars, and Catherine the Great later added the Small and